Bacterial Culture Media

 What agar actually is (and what it is not)

 Agar is a natural polysaccharide mixture extracted from certain red algae.
 It is made up of two fractions: agarose, the high-molecular-weight neutral polymer (above 100,000 Da) that is responsible for most of the gelling, and agaropectin, a smaller sulfated polymer (around 14,000 Da) that contributes very little to gel formation.
 When you dissolve agar powder in boiling water and let it cool, the agarose chains form a network of hydrogen bonds that traps water and sets into a firm gel.
-That gel does not re-melt until the temperature climbs back above roughly 85 °C, but the original setting happens at a much lower 32 to 42 °C. This temperature gap (called hysteresis) is critically useful in the lab, as you will see.

 Here is the key point that surprises many students: agar itself is not a nutrient.
 It is a structural scaffold.
 Bacteria cannot digest it (almost none produce the enzyme agarase), so the gel sits there unchanged while colonies grow on top of it.
 If you want bacteria to have food, you add nutrients separately.
 If you want a blank surface, you leave the agar plain.
 That separation of structure from nutrition is what makes agar so controllable.